drivendataorg/zamba/docs/docs/predict-tutorial.md

 To run `zamba predict` in the command line, you must specify `--data-dir` and/or `--filepaths`.

 * **`--data-dir PATH`:** Path to the folder containing your videos.
+If you don't also provide `filepaths`, Zamba will recursively search this folder for videos.
 * **`--filepaths PATH`:** Path to a CSV file with a column for the filepath to each video you want to classify.
 The CSV must have a column for `filepath`.
-Filepaths can be absolute or relative to the data directory.
+Filepaths can be absolute on your system or relative to the data directory that your provide in `--data-dir`.

 All other flags are optional.
-To choose a model, either `--model` or `--checkpoint` must be specified.
+To choose the model you want to use for prediction, either `--model` or `--checkpoint` must be specified.
 Use `--model` to specify one of the three [pretrained models](models/species-detection.md) that ship with `zamba`.
-Use `--checkpoint` to run inference with a locally saved model. `--model` defaults to `time_distributed`.
+Use `--checkpoint` to run inference with a locally saved model. `--model` defaults to [`time_distributed`](models/species-detection.md#what-species-can-zamba-detect).

 ## Basic usage: Python package